 Technical Support & Customer Service

 When we signed up for Internet, we had an hour-long phone call of legalese that by law had to be recited to us in order for us to be able to sign up.
 This compares to other ISP’s, that allow you to have the legal jargon Spam emailed to you, and have you reply with “I agree.”

 When we moved in, our connection didn’t work, despite Dodo assuring us the Internet connection was active.
-After we checked the dial tone of all phone line outputs in the house, we diagnosed the problem to be my BYO modem.
-Dodo ended up shipping us a modem.
-As many ISP’s take the expense of supplying a modem to their customers, I assumed it was part of the whole package, and I wouldn’t have to pay extra.
+After we checked the dial tone of all phone line outputs in the house, we diagnosed the problem to be the Dodo provided modem.
+Dodo ended up shipping us a replacement.
 It worked and we were up and running.
 Three months later, we started getting odd text messages stating when we were going to return the modem.
-At first, I thought it was a scam email from a malicious hacker.
+At first, I thought it was a scam email from a hacker.
 They then said they would start charging us for the modem.
-I called Dodo asking them what on earth was going on.
+I called Dodo.
 Apparently, I was meant to send my broken modem to them, to verify if it was actually broken.
 However, since three months had passed, I had thrown the broken modem out.
 Despite their mistake for never informing me that they needed the modem, they ended up charging me $30 for the modem, despite it being valued at $19.